lanwin/esphome_samsung_ac/readme.md

 # ESPHome Samsung AC

-This project provides an ESPHome component for Samsung air conditioners.
+This project provides an *ESPHome* component for *Samsung air conditioners*.
 It allows you to watch and control your devices via a home automation system.
 And is designed to be attached to the F1,F2 communication bus between the devices.

-Current state:

-- NASA devices can be controlled and monitored
-- NonNASA devices can be partially monitored
+Samsung changed there software protocol the devices usesing to communicate.
+The older devices use the Non NASA protocol where the newer devices use the NASA protocol.
+This project supports both.
+For details look at the *NASA vs Non NASA* section below.

 # Current Features:

-- View Room temperature
+- Monitor room temperature
-- Change target Room temperature
+- Change target temperature
 - Change AC mode

 ## Hardware installation

 You need:

-- An ESP device like NodeMCU
+- Any ESP devices ESPHome supports (like NodeMCU)
-- An TTL to RS485 converter (UART) - look at Amazon or Ebay
+- An "TTL to RS485" converter (UART) - look at Amazon or Ebay
 - (optional - use power directly from AC) An Mini step down power converter 12v to 9v

 ### Instructions

-- Wire the A+ port of the TTL to RS485 to F1 of your Samsung AC and B+ to F2.
+- Wire the A+ port of the "TTL to RS485" to F1 of your "Samsung AC" and B+ to F2.
-- Wire the GND port of TTL to RS485 to G from ESP.
+- Wire the GND port of "TTL to RS485" to G of the ESP.
 TXD to TX, RXD to RX, VCC to 3c.
 - (Optional) Wire V1 from AC to the +IN from step down converter and V2 to -IN.
 Then Wire +OUT to VIN of ESP and -OUT to G of ESP.

 If you have problems receiving data, first check your wiring.
 I had a lot of problems with loose pin connectors.